peppy/peppy.github.io/_posts/2018/06/2018-06-02-june-2018-development-update.md

 As the number of projects depenent on these increases, referencing them via submodule is getting quite cumbersome.
 By deploying nuget packages we can more easily keep individual projects segregated and maintainable.

+### Begin work on multiplayer lobby system

+With more of the UI designs nearing completion, it feels about time that we get the infrastructure in place for osu!lazer multiplayer.
+This is a stretch goal and will likely not reach the point of gameplay being possible, but the lobby and room system should at least have some client-server structure in place.

 ### Complete the new changelog page

 As mentioned in my previous post, this will be the new hub for keeping track of the ongoing development efforts invested in osu!.
 Having the new design completely deployed will reduce the strain on me to manually produce changelogs in a blog format and hopefully make tracking development more accessible for the wider audience.